 What are the rules applicable to final pay and deductions from wages?

 Provincial rules Deductions from wages can be made where the law authorises them or where an employee has provided written authorisation.
 The amount to be deducted must be set out in the authorization or readily determinable by way of a formula.
 No amounts may be deducted in respect of employer losses due to faulty work, missing cash or property losses if other persons had access to the lost cash or property.

 Federal rules Employers cannot make deductions from wages or other amounts due to an employee except under certain permitted instances, including:

 - payments authorised by a federal or provincial act or regulation;

 - deductions authorised by a court order or a collective agreement or other document signed by a trade union on behalf of an employee;

-- deductions authoried by the employee in writing; and
+- deductions authorised by the employee in writing; and

 - overpayments of wages by the employer.

 Hours and overtime